MicrosoftDocs/fabric-docs/docs/data-factory/connector-oracle-cloud-storage-copy-activity.md

   When **Start time (UTC)** has a datetime value but **End time (UTC)** is NULL, it means the files whose last modified attribute is greater than or equal to the datetime value are selected.
 When **End time (UTC)** has a datetime value but **Start time (UTC)** is NULL, it means the files whose last modified attribute is less than the datetime value are selected.
 The properties can be NULL, which means no file attribute filter is applied to the data.

-- **Enable partition discovery**: Specify whether to parse the partitions from the file path and add them as other source columns.
+- **Enable partitions discovery**: Specify whether to parse the partitions from the file path and add them as other source columns.
 It's not selected by default and not supported when you use binary file format.

-  - **Partition root path**: When partition discovery is enabled, specify the absolute root path to read partitioned folders as data columns.
+  - **Partitions root path**: When partition discovery is enabled, specify the absolute root path to read partitioned folders as data columns.

     If it's not specified, by default:
     - When you use a file path or list of files on source, the partition root path is the path that you configured.